 - Has memorized several simple songs, poems, and Bible verses.

 These are all items that children in a typical well-functioning home will learn through natural play and interaction with their parents, with no need to flashcard or drill.
-Redeemer Classical School is not a remedial school and thus does not teach school readiness, but expects it of students before entering.
+Redeemer Classical is not a remedial school and thus does not teach school readiness.

-This half-day form is for children who have learned to read well and perform basic arithmetic at home but are not yet ready to spend a full day in academic pursuits.
-There is no shame in this; children need an “on-ramp” to develop their ability to apply more effort to academics, and young children need many, many hours of unstructured play time.
-They should not be deprived of it, as this will help them in future academics better than early institutionalization.
+This half-day form is for children who have learned to read and perform some basic arithmetic at home but are not yet ready to spend a full day in academic pursuits.
+Children need an “on-ramp” to develop their ability to apply more effort to academics, and young children need many hours of unstructured play.
+This will help them in future academics better than early institutionalization.
 Extensive open play time is crucial for a child’s future emotional security, physical development, and academic enjoyment.

 To enter Form B, we require that children:

 - Be able to read.
-Extensive reading fluency is not required, but a well-developed basic ability to decode words using phonics is.
-In other words, they must be able to “sound it out” through a full yet appropriately brief story.
+Extensive reading fluency is not required, but a basic ability to decode words using phonics is.
+In other words, they must be able to “sound it out” through a brief story.

 - Recognize and be able to write all the letters of the alphabet, both capital and lowercase.

 - Be able to write short words in print.

 - Be able to match rhyming words.

-- Know how to add and subtract within 100, without great difficulty.
+- Be able to add and subtract within 20, without great difficulty or extensive counting on fingers.

 - Be able to write numbers up to 100, and tell which number is bigger or smaller when comparing two up to 100.